 In case no path is given, the table in Figure 4-136 will display the placeholder "<Default>", which assumes the interpreter to be in the system path.
-The only exception to this mechanism is for Python interpreter under Windows OS, that has to be explicitly specified in order for the interpreter to work.
-This built-in option is hence only available in Windows.

 User-defined interpreters can be added, removed and edited using the corresponding buttons, as shown in Figure 4-136.
 When one of the last two options is chosen, the window in Figure 4-138 is shown.